 With all the water and moisture in the air, your e-bike is more susceptible to rust.
 Due to that, you want to do all you can to protect it from rust.
 You can do this with preventative products like Rust Check, which you can get at most home supply or automobile stores.

 Use it to spray every spoke nipple (the points where the spoke meets the wheel).
 You can also use it to spray the exposed metal parts.
-Here is the Amazon link, if you want to check the price on Amazon.
+Here is an Amazon link, if you want to check the price on Amazon.

 It will help to prevent the build-up of salty water on e-bike’s parts.
 While using the spray, make sure to avoid the electronic components.
 Check your e-bike regularly to see if there’s rust, and if you notice rust, then apply lubricant and Rust Check as necessary.